front-end-intermediate/session-1/readme.md

 We have hijacked the normal functioning on the workbook link.

-Let's use the fakeContent provided in our sample data file for the content of a new variable `siteWrap`:
+Let's use the fakeContent provided in our sample data file for the content of a new variable `siteWrap`.
+Update the script above to:

+1. create a reference to `site-wrap`
+1. access fake header and content from the `navitems.js` array
+1. use `innerHTML` to apply that content to the document

 ```js
 const sitewrap = document.querySelector('.site-wrap');